About the Society

 We advocate for generalist whole person care through teaching of medical students and GPs, research and innovative clinical practice.
 As generalists, we value training by GPs for GPs, and offer peer case consultation groups, small group learning and high quality accredited training.

 We are passionate about caring for GPs, aware of the high emotional load of this work on behalf of the community.

-The Society started out as the Australian College of Psychological Medicine in 1998.
-The College was formed by a group of doctors with a special interest in psychological medicine.
-The name was changed to Society instead of College in 2011, to reflect our desire to focus on providing support to members and to forge links with relevant training colleges.
-The ASPM now has members in every state and territory and membership is also open to doctors in New Zealand.
+Originally named the Australian College of Psychological Medicine in 1998, it became the Society instead of College in 2011, to reflect our desire to focus on providing support to members and to forge links with relevant training colleges.
+ASPM membership is open to Australian and New Zealand medical practitioners.

 Who are the Australian Society for Psychological Medicine Members?